Skip to content

 17. How do I generate and download reports?

-Reports use an async pattern (request → poll → download):
+Reports use an async pattern (request → poll → download).
+Here is an example using the warehouse remains report:

 // Step 1: Request report generation